hackforla/peopledepot/CONTRIBUTING.md

 ### Record security
 - Determines whether a record can be viewed, updated, or created.
 This works for an individual record and when doing a general query.
 - implementation options:
   -  implement with permissions.
 Create a <Table>Permission method in Permissions and then associate the permission in <Table>ViewSet.
-The permission will assess whether the record should be returned.
-This is the preferred method and works for all four operations.
+The permission will assess whether the record should be returned. for all four operations.

+### Record query security
   - get_query_set for viewing (does not apply to create or update):
     - filter query_set records in get_queryset of <Table>ViewSet.
 It is more difficult to implement complex security here, but if the security is relatively simple, you may be able to add a filter.
     - loop through all records in query_set and call a function to determine if it can be viewed.
 If it can't be viewed, remove it.
 - Determines whether a record can be updated or created.
 Note if you are implementing field based request security, the field level security should prevent a user from updating an unauthorized recrd.

 ### Update and create Field security
 - Determines which fields, if any, can be included in a request to update or create.